 Serve the dip in a bowl topped with the caramelized onions.

 Reprinted with permission from “Carpathia: Food From the Heart of Romania” by Irina Georgescu.
 Published in U.K. by Frances Lincoln and in the U.S. by Interlink Publishing. © Irina Georgescu.
 Food photographs © 2020 Jamie Orlando Smith Photography Limited.
-For more information about Georgescu, her book, and her writing, see her site here
+For more information about Georgescu, her book, and her writing, see her site here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.